 Having considered the advice of its consultants, together with internal analysis, the AER considers that Envestra's proposed opex is not consistent with the NGR and NGL requirements.
-The AER requires a number of amendments to Envestra's access arrangement proposal, including changes to input cost escalation, reductions in network development and UAG expenditure and several of the proposed step changes in costs.
-Overall, these result in the AER accepting \$260 million (\$2010-11) in opex over the access arrangement period, which represents a 24 per cent decrease on proposed expenditures.
-The accepted amount represents a 9 per cent decrease in real terms compared to expenditure over the previous access arrangement period.
+The AER has set out a number of amendments that Envestra is required to make to its access arrangement proposal, including changes to input cost escalation, reductions in network development and UAG expenditure and several of the proposed non base year costs.
+Overall, the AER accepts \$85 million in opex over the access arrangement period, which is 23 per cent less than proposed by Envestra.
+The accepted amount represents an 11 per cent reduction in real terms compared to actual expenditure over the earlier access arrangement period.

-This chapter sets out Envestra's proposed opex, the AER's consideration of the proposal and submissions from interested parties.
+This chapter sets out Envestra's opex proposal, and the AER's consideration of Envestra's proposal and submissions from interested parties.